What Are Restricted Stock Units?

 source: Amazon 10K Filings

-Amazon has granted a total of 19.8 million Restricted Stock Units, out of which 7 million RSUs vest in 2017 and 7.2 million RSUs vest in 2018.
+Amazon has granted a total of 19.8 million RSUs, out of which 7 million RSUs vests in 2017 and 7.2 million RSUs vest in 2018.

 RSUs – A Full Value Grant